TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-blob-blobinventory.md

 ## **Recommended Steps**

-Most customers can resolve Blob Inventory issues by using the following steps.
+Most users can resolve Blob Inventory issues by using the following steps.

 ### **Blob Inventory (Preview)**